-Revenues grew to \$155.7m (2017: \$146.3m).
-Profit before taxation grew to \$27.8m (2017: \$22.7m).
-Growth in profit is primarily on account of maintaining profitable vendor contracts with key customers and effective cost management across all verticals of the company.
-Further, through repayments, long term Debt of the Company reduced from \$61.1 million to \$46.0 million.
+Revenues grew to \$174.1m (2018: \$155.7m) and PBT grew to \$40.8m (2018: \$27.8m).
+Growth in profit is primarily on account of sustaining profitable vendor contracts along with increase in volumes with key clients supported by effective management of costs across all verticals of the Company.

-By service line, the BPO (Business Process Outsource) division posted revenue growth of 18.2%, outperforming our own expectations as key clients continued to increase volumes throughout the year.
-The top five customers across the BPO division together grew revenues 29.1% over fiscal 2017, reflective of both retaining key clients and growing 'wallet share' within key accounts.
+By service line, the BPO (Business Process Outsource) division posted revenue growth of 20.8%, outperforming our own expectations as key clients continued to increase volumes throughout the year.
+The top five customers across the BPO division together grew revenues 18.3% over fiscal 2018, reflective of both retaining key clients and growing 'wallet share' within key accounts along with addition of several new clients.

-Content delivery services maintained its EBITDA margins in excess of 20.0% with the management being able to manage operational costs by active monitoring and effective utilization of resources.
-The content delivery segment is focusing on existing business by renewing key contracts, entering into more profitable contracts with new clients, and entering into new service lines based on requirements of its clients.
+Content Delivery grew its EBITDA margins to over 23.0% with the management being able to manage operational costs by active monitoring and effective utilization of resources.
+Despite structural pressures in the traditional publishing market, the Content Delivery segment maintained steady workflow from its customers and marginally increased its revenue from last fiscal.
+The Content delivery segment is focusing on three areas: growing by renewing key contracts with existing customers; entering into more profitable contracts with new clients; and entering into new service lines such as Anti Money Laundering KYC, based on requirements of its existing and new clients.